Queen Mary's College, Chennai

 Queen Mary's College is a government-run college in Chennai, India.
-Founded in 1914, it is the first women's college in the city and the third oldest women's college in India and second oldest in South India after Sarah Tucker College.
+Established in 1914, it is the first women's college in the city and the third oldest women's college in India and second-oldest in South India after Sarah Tucker College.

 The college is located on junction of Kamarajar Salai and Dr. Radhakrishnan Salai facing the Marina Beach.
-The college plays a vital role in education and empowerment of girl children from poor economic sections.